 For more detailed information on the total cost breakdown for a closing, contact a reputable team of real estate lawyers.

 Generally, at the time of closing, the buyer must have certified funds for the purchase price of the property less the amount of any deposit.
 In addition, the buyer will be responsible for lending fees if the purchase was financed with a mortgage, attorney’s fees and title insurance fees.
-Attorney’s fees vary depending on the complexity of the transaction but are generally least expensive item associated with a closing.
+Attorney’s fees vary depending on the complexity of the transaction but are generally the least expensive item associated with a closing.

-Generally the buyer, the seller and their respective attorneys attend the closing.
+Generally the buyer, the seller, and their respective attorneys attend the closing.
 Realtors often also attend the closing.